andrew/ultimate-awesome/README.md

 - [devLinks](https://github.com/ABSphreak/devLinks) - 🦄 Important links that can help your development toolkit and enhance your skillset.
 - [awesome-entertainment](https://github.com/aceakira1017/awesome-entertainment) - List of awesome apps and website for entertainment.
 - [awesome-bugs](https://github.com/adelarsq/awesome-bugs) - Awesome Bugs 🐛.
+- [awesome-ai-tools](https://github.com/ahmedosamamath/awesome-ai-tools) - A curated collection of AI tools categorized by their different uses, including information on pricing, trial periods, and more.
 - [awesome-open-gpt](https://github.com/aladdin-im/awesome-open-gpt) - A collection of open source projects related to GPT（ChatGPT），GPT相关精选项目收藏合集🔥🔥.
 - [awesome-services](https://github.com/Alex1990/awesome-services) - A collection of the services which participate in application construction.
 - [awesome-personal-data-stores](https://github.com/andorsk/awesome-personal-data-stores) - Awesome personal data stores.